On Maximal Subgroups of Free Idempotent Generated Semigroups: Abstract

 \section{Abstract}

 We prove the following results: (1) Every group is a maximal subgroup of some free idempotent generated semigroup.
 (2) Every finitely presented group is a maximal subgroup of some free idempotent generated semigroup arising from a finite semigroup.
 (3) Every group is a maximal subgroup of some free regular idempotent generated semigroup.
 (4) Every finite group is a maximal subgroup of some free regular idempotent generated semigroup arising from a finite regular semigroup.
+As a technical prerequisite for these results we establish a general presentation for the maximal subgroups based on a Reidemeister--Schreier type rewriting.

 \textit{2000 Mathematics Subject Classification}: 20M05, 20F05.